LincolnSteinLab/gdc-viewer/README.md

 utils/jb_run.js -p 3000
 ```

-JBrowse should now be running with the ICGC Plugin working!
+JBrowse should now be running with the GDC Plugin working!